 Flexibility

-SoCs support multiple protocols, making integrating different sensors and data acquisition channels easy.
+Because SoCs support several protocols, combining various sensors and data collecting channels is simple.

-SoC enables real-time data analysis and quick response to temperature changes, reducing the risk of equipment failure or damage.
+SoC makes it possible to analyze data in real-time and react quickly to temperature changes, lowering the possibility of equipment failure or damage.

 Dusun application for IoT temperature monitoring